 Dress the Slaw

-In another mixing bowl, combine slaw mix, 1 Tbsp. pickling liquid, 2 tsp. olive oil, and a pinch of salt and pepper.
+In another mixing bowl, combine slaw mix, remaining mayonnaise, 2 tsp. shallot pickling liquid, 1/2 tsp. olive oil, and a pinch of salt and pepper.
+Set aside.

 Finish the Dish

-Plate as pictured on front of card, spreading mayonnaise-gochujang sauce on a plate and topping with fish cakes.
+Plate dish as pictured on front of card, serving fish cakes on mayonnaise-gochujang sauce.
 Garnish with pickled shallot (to taste) and remaining cilantro.
 Bon appétit!